LAHumphreys/ELf64-Linker/README.md

      D: DATA
      C: CODE

+Program Headers:
+Elf distinguishes between section and program blocks.
+Sections are used by linkers / debuggers to fiddle with the object file.
+Program headers tell the Kernel what bits of of the file to load into memorry.

+So, all the code sections for an object file will be in consecutive blocks of memory and a single program header directs the Kernel to load it as a segment into memory.

+Format
+addr size(file) size(mem) align type flags

+addr: Hex (virtual) address data is to be loaded into
+size: Hex size of the image in memory, and in the file.
+align: data will be paded to this boundrary
+flags: Executable: E, Readable: R, Writeable: W
+type:  Load: L, Dynamic Loading: D, Note (comment): N,

+For more information see the elf.h man page...
 Relocation:

 whie the output of readelf and the huge output table in [1] are somewhat intimidating, it seems like this mess of information can actually be reduced right down.